 Examples of Non-Economic Damages

 Non-economic damages are defined as any intangible losses you incurred because of your injuries.
 Common types of non-economic damages that we have recovered for our clients include:

 At The Kryder Law Group, our Aurora medical malpractice attorneys are determined to guide you through the financial recovery process.
 While we will strive for an out-of-court settlement, if we cannot reach a fair settlement offer from the involved parties, then we have the option of filing a lawsuit and taking your case to court.

-We believe that you should not have to incur any out-of-pocket expenses due to the negligence of a healthcare provider.
+We believe that you should not have to incur any out-of-pocket expenses due to the medical mistakes and negligence of a healthcare professional.
 Our legal team can review your medical bills, lost wages, and other costs to assign an accurate value to your case.
 From there, we can approach the other party with a figure that represents the extent of your financial and emotional damages.

 Should your case be successful, regardless of what route it takes, you may be able to receive compensation for:

 Lost wages, including the cost of benefits, tips, and bonuses

 The cost of physical therapy or mental health counseling